denesbartha/IMDA-test/README.md

 ###  Approach
-The approach that we used here is simply to find the best matching scores for each letter that uniquely identifies each of them.
-We use a statistical approach where we create a sum by multiplying the matrix that contains the pixel values 0 or 1s of a given letter area by a matrix that has the same dimensionality and each row `i` contains the first 8 prime numbers `[2, 3, 5, 7, 11, 13, 17, 19]` element-wise multiplied by the weight of `11^i`.
+The approach that we used here is simply to find the best matching scores for each letter that uniquely identifies them.
+We use a statistical approach where we create a sum by multiplying the matrix that contains the pixel values 0 or 1s of a given letter area elementwise by a matrix that has the same dimensionality and each row `i` contains the first 8 prime numbers `[2, 3, 5, 7, 11, 13, 17, 19]` multiplied by a coefficient of `11^i`.
-This sum is uniquely describes each letter that we can just look up in a table in `O(1)` (if it cannot be found, we find the closest element in the score table which takes `O(k)` where `k=36`, that is the alphabet + # of numerical values).
+This sum is uniquely describes each letter that we can simply look up in a table in `O(1)` (if it cannot be found, we find the closest element in the score table which takes `O(k)` where `k=36`, that is the number of a-z + number of numerical values).
 Creating the score takes `O(w h)` time, where `w` is the width and `h` is the height of a letter.
 In this task we fixed these values by `w=30` and `h=60`.

 ### Testing
 I have tested the solution against the sample input and output sets.
-The results show identical values for reconstructing the texts from the images.

 ```shell
 # create a temp dir